martin-bach-oracle/database/23aifree/js-generic-sql-driver/sql-driver.md

     - Because `oracledb` is part of the global scope there is no need to import it
     - The `session` object refers to the default connection you'd otherwise have to obtain using an extra line of code

-4. Use a `ResultSet` rather than a Direct Fetch
+4. Use a `ResultSet` instead of a Direct Fetch

     The previous examples demonstrated direct fetches.
 In other words all results are returned in the `result.rows` property.
 This can cause strain on the available memory if the result set is large.
 A more efficient way to fetch larger result sets is available in the form of the `ResultSet`.

-    Create a sample table with some data first.
+    Create a sample table with some data first, **using SQL Worksheet**.

     ```sql
     <copy>